sensiolabs/StorybookBundle/docs/addons/actions.md

 }
 ```

-When providing a template for the story, you have to reference your action arg in the template using the `data-storybook-action` attribue:
+When providing a template for the story, you have to reference your action arg in the template using the `data-storybook-callbacks` attribute:

 ```js
 // stories/Button.stories.js